It’s important to have the right gear and wear the right clothing to protect yourself while riding.

-If your eye and face protection becomes smeared while riding, pull over to the side of the road to clean it as soon as it is safe.
+If your eye and face protection gets smeared while riding, pull over to the side of the road to clean it as soon as it’s safe.

-If your eye and face protection becomes cracked, you may need to remove it or, in the case of visors, ride with the visor up.
-Damaged visors or goggles should be replaced as soon as possible.
+If your eye and face protection gets cracked, you may need to take it off or, in the case of visors, ride with the visor up.
+You should replace damaged visors or goggles as soon as possible.

 You should never wear dark or tinted visors, goggles or glasses at night, as you must be able to see clearly.

-These are usually made of leather or fabrics that are wind and waterproof and able to withstand abrasion.
-Often jackets have a removable thermal liner so that you adjust the level of warmth required.
+These are usually made of leather or wind and waterproof fabrics and are able to withstand abrasion.
+Often jackets have a removable thermal liner so you can adjust the level of warmth.
 Jackets should have armour built into them to protect your elbows, shoulders and back.
-Both jackets and trousers should be a reasonably tight fit.
+Both jackets and pants should be a reasonably tight fit.

 Gloves will give you a better hold on the hand grips.
 Your hands need to be warm, dry and protected if you fall off.
 You may need several pairs for summer and winter.
 Leather is good for protection but may not be waterproof.

 Boots are the best footwear to wear when riding.
 Your boots should:

 Don’t ride in running shoes, jandals or bare feet.
 Avoid shoes with rings or laces that could catch on the motorcycle.